 Kitty’s achievements have been recognized in various ways.
 Her awards include the American Mountain Foundation’s Catherine Freer Memorial Award and the American Alpine Club’s Underhill Award.
 She created the Mug Stump Award, and has been Chair of the AAC Expedition Committee and a member of the Gore Shipton-Tilman Panel of Judges.
 She was the main subject of the Outdoor Life Network documentary, “Fire on Ice”.
 She was the keynote speaker at the Banff Mountain Film Festival in 2000 and gave a Tedx talk, “Last Ascents”, in fall 1013.

-Sponsors: Patagonia, Scarpa, Black Diamond, Julbo, PMI ropes, and MSR.
+Sponsors: Patagonia, Scarpa, Julbo, PMI Ropes.